psoerensen/qgsim/dev/github-desktop-workflow.md

 # Collaborator workflow with GitHub Desktop and RStudio

-This tutorial is for collaborators making small changes to qgsim with RStudio and GitHub Desktop.
+This tutorial is for collaborators making small changes to `qgsim` with RStudio and GitHub Desktop.
 You do not need to know Git commands for the usual workflow.

 ## Safe workflow

-**Pull -> edit -> test -> review changes -> commit -> push**
+**Pull -> create branch -> edit -> test -> review changes -> commit -> push -> pull request**

 Following these steps in order reduces the chance of losing work or creating conflicts with changes made by another collaborator.

+For very small changes that have been agreed in advance, a maintainer may say that it is okay to commit directly to `main`.
+Otherwise, use a branch.

 ## 1. Clone qgsim with GitHub Desktop